jessicakay/crimeviz/README.md

 Given that this is part of an ongoing project, I ask that any use of this code follows the attribution-only version of the creative commons license.
 Please link back to this repository.

 jessica

+---

+note: this code has been part of an ongoing project started in 2018 as a school project but will likely be discontinued, since a much, much better approach to this same problem is now available in RShiny by Lauren Chambers: https://data.aclum.org/bpd-incidents/